-When it comes to interacting with people, either internal or external, we like to ensure that everyone has the same experience from Verve – no matter who they speak to or hear from.
+When it comes to interacting with people, either internally or externally, we like to ensure that everyone has the same experience from Verve – no matter who they speak to or hear from.
 Our communication style is part of our brand, and why people like to deal with us as a business.
 We’re friendly and informal, but still knowledgeable and professional.
 Using a company-wide narrative will help in striking that balance in any communications, whether written or not.

 This will provide practical examples, including how to change up your content depending on who you are talking to / writing for.
 So take the time to look through all of this carefully so that any message that you send out is consistent with Verve’s narrative.